AnimeForLife191/Fumiko/docs/ui.md

 ## Frontend Architecture Checklist

-When adding new views, modifying state hooks, or altering desktop integration, ensure these invariants remain intact:
+When adding new views, modifying state hooks, or altering desktop integration, ensure these rules remain intact:

 * Keep Async Workers in Root Scope: Never attach long-lived communication channels or worker loops to individual route components.
 * Supervise Watcher Tasks: Always cancel and drop background polling handles when an account is removed from storage.
+* Route Links to the System Browser: Pair `<base target="_top">` and `allow-top-navigation-by-user-activation` with `with_navigation_handler` so external links launch the default browser without navigating the desktop window.
 * Always Route HTML Through `sanitize_html`: Never inject raw, unsanitized email strings directly into the DOM or webview.
 * Never Allow Unchecked `@import` in Email CSS: Ensure the style extraction pass neutralizes `@import` and `javascript:` before re-inserting CSS blocks.
 * Clean Up Active Model Settings on Uninstall: Clear `ACTIVE_AI_MODEL_ID` in storage whenever the currently active model is deleted.